-Theme Class number of times Description Fundamentals of mathematical programming 2 Fundamentals of mathematical programming methods are explained.
-Linear and nonlinear programming methods are introduced and some examples are presented.
-Design sensitivity analysis 1 Basic methods of sensitivity analysis for computing derivatives (sensitivity coefficients) of static responses and frequencies of free vibration with respect to vatiations of design parameters, shape sensitivity analysis with respect to nodal Application to optimization of framed structures 1 Application of mathematical programming methods to optimization of framed structures is presented.
-Earthquake response constrained design 1 Design earthquakes defined in response spectrum and earthquake response constrained design for shear building models Earthquake response constrained design for response controlled 1 Earthquake response constrained design for response controlled structures and isolated structures including the design of control devices.
-Application of optimum design to practical building 1 Concept of inverse problem 1 Examples of inverse problem in terms of shear building models Hybrid inverse problem of structural systems 1 Examples of hybrid inverse problem in vibration and classification of hybrid inverse problems.
-The solution procedure of hybrid inverse mode problems is discussed.
-Strain-controlled design method for moment-resisting frames 1 Simple examples are used for understanding fundamental concepts of strain-controlled design.
-Inverse problem via design sensitivity analysis 1 An inverse problem formulation via design sensitivity analysis (direct method) is explained.
-Earthquake-response constrained design 1 A method of earthquake-response constrained design for shear building models is explained.
-Design loads in terms of the design response spectrum are used in the design method.
+Theme Class number of times Description 1 1 1 1 1 1 1 Fundamentals of Fundamentals of mathematical programming methods are explained.
+Linear and nonlinear programming mathematical programming 2 methods are introduced and some examples are presented.
+Basic methods of sensitivity analysis for computing derivatives (sensitivity coefficients) of static Design sensitivity analysis 1 responses and frequencies of free vibration with respect to vatiations of design parameters, shape sensitivity analysis with respect to nodal Application to optimization of framed structures 1 Application of mathematical programming methods to optimization of framed structures is presented.
+Earthquake response 1 Design earthquakes defined in response spectrum and earthquake response constrained design for shear constrained design 1 building models Earthquake response Earthquake response constrained design for response controlled structures and isolated structures constrained design for 1 including the design of control devices. response controlled including the design of control devices.
+Application of optimum 1 design to practical building 1 Concept of inverse problem 1 Examples of inverse problem in terms of shear building models Hybrid inverse problem of 1 Examples of hybrid inverse problem in vibration and classification of hybrid inverse problems.
+The structural systems 1 solution procedure of hybrid inverse mode problems is discussed.
+Strain-controlled design method for 1 Simple examples are used for understanding fundamental concepts of strain-controlled design. moment-resisting frames Inverse problem via design 1 An inverse problem formulation via design sensitivity analysis (direct method) is explained. sensitivity analysis An inverse problem formulation via design sensitivity analysis (direct method) is explained.
+Earthquake-response 1 A method of earthquake-response constrained design for shear building models is explained.
+Design constrained design loads in terms of the design response spectrum are used in the design method.
 Performance-based Design 1 A design methodology based on the concept of performance-based design is explained.
 Exercise 2 1 Exercise on inverse problems.
-Confirmation of the Learning Degree 1
+Confirmation of the 1 Learning Degree 1